 (xii) currency and coinage;

-(xx) foreign corporations, and trading of financial corporations formed within the limits of the Commonwealth.
+(xx) foreign corporations, and trading of financial corporations formed within the

 In every case there must also be considered the ancillary or incidental powers, whether implied on ordinary common law principles or regarded as expressly contained in paragraph (xxxix).